carlosalvarado1988/NodeDashboardStarter/PLAN.md

   - Bring test coverage to 100% for a default route
 + Initial routes
   - Public

+---
+TODO
++ Routes
+  - Register
   - Login
   - Dashboard
     + Implement local authentication using hard-coded credentials
     + Display protected information specific to one user